epfl-si/voting-ops/README.md

 # ./votsible.sh --demo -t reset -t reset_docker_yes_yes_please -t yes_please_reset_docker_volumes_too
 # Or just clear data
 # RUNENV=demo ./bin/cleardata.sh
+# The safest choice is destroy everything as it have been succesfully
+# tested several times.
+The cleardata option used to work but the latest
+# attempts did not.

 ./votsible.sh --demo -t traefik